The Royal Hotel (film): Plot

 Two young American backpackers, Hanna and Liv, are travelling through Australia.
 After running out of money while partying in Sydney, they take up an employment agency's offer to work as bartenders at the Royal Hotel, a pub in a remote outback mining town.
-Upon arrival, they meet the pub's owner Billy and his wife Carol, who also works as the pub's chef.
+Upon arrival, they meet the pub's owner, Billy, and his wife Carol, who also works as the pub's cook.
 Hanna and Liv's first shift is handling the raucous farewell party for their predecessors, English tourists Jules and Cassie.
-While working, they meet several of the regulars.
-Hanna is disturbed by the casual sexism, misogynistic jokes, and inappropriate behaviour displayed by the pub patrons, who are mostly men, although Liv brushes it off as culture shock.
+While working, they meet several of the pub's regulars.
+Hanna is disturbed by the casual sexism, misogynistic jokes and inappropriate behaviour displayed by the pub patrons, who are mostly men, although Liv brushes it off as cultural differences.

 The next day, Jules and Cassie are driven back to town by a mysterious local named Dolly.
-Matty, a young regular at the pub who crudely flirted with Hanna and Liv the previous night, pays them a visit and the group goes swimming nearby; Hanna begins to bond with Matty.
+Matty, a young regular at the pub who crudely flirted with Hanna and Liv the previous night, pays them a visit.
+The group goes swimming nearby; Hanna begins to bond with Matty.
 Returning, they observe Billy and Carol's unstable relationship and learn that Billy has not paid deliveryman Tommy for the last three months, much to Carol's chagrin.
-That night at the girls' upstairs living quarters, while Liv is asleep, Hanna rebuffs Matty's sexual advances, before ordering him to leave.
+That night at the girls' upstairs living quarters, while Liv is asleep, Hanna rebuffs Matty's sexual advances and orders him to leave.
 Hanna is frightened when Dolly comes upstairs and she quickly bolts their bedroom door.
-She tells no one about the incident.
 In the morning, Matty apologises to Hanna.
 Over the next few nights, Hanna continues to endure harassment by the pub patrons, while Liv is embraced by the regulars for her easygoing attitude.

-Liv begins to slack off at work and joins the regulars in drinking, striking up a friendship with local miner Teeth.
-During one quiet night, after an intoxicated Liv retires early and leaves Hanna to work alone, a drunk and aggressive Dolly antagonises Hanna and a few patrons before he is finally forced to leave by Billy.
+Liv begins to join the regulars in drinking, striking up a friendship with local miner Teeth.
+During one quiet night, after an intoxicated Liv retires early and leaves Hanna to work alone, a drunk and aggressive Dolly antagonises Hanna and a few patrons before Billy forces him to leave.
 Hanna is rattled by the incident, but Liv believes Dolly to be harmless.
 Shortly afterwards, when a snake invades the girls' living quarters, Dolly offers to retrieve it.
 The next morning, Hanna discovers Dolly has left the dead snake in a jar of alcohol with her name on it, further upsetting her, but Liv once again dismisses Hanna's concerns.